-SMART is an acronym for Specific, Measurable, Assignable, Realistic and Time Related and is most often used to guide the setting of objectives and goals.
+SMART is an acronym for Specific, Measurable, Achievable, Relevant and Time Bound.
+It is most often used to guide the setting of objectives and goals.

-The principal advantage of SMART objectives and goals is that they are clear and incorporate all of the criteria required to help focus efforts, thereby increasing the chances of achieving them.
+The principal advantage of using the SMART criteria when creating outcomes, objectives and goals is that it adds clarity.
+This means that they incorporate all of the necessary criteria required to help focus efforts.
+This increases the chances of achieving them.